Safe Places to Travel in Europe in Summer 2020

 If you’re trying to plan your summer holidays 2020 in Europe, and you’re facing problems in understanding what is happening and what will happen, we’re here to help: in this article, you will find updates on where you can travel this summer 2020, which borders are closed, what are the restrictions in place and what you need to know before you start planning.

 It is still unclear how and when we get to travel again, but this guide may be a good starting point.
-The most significant date to watch out for is June 15, when the EU may lift its 3-month long travel ban!

 - Where to travel in Europe this summer 2020

 - Is it safe to travel in Europe this summer?

 - Can I book my summer trip to Europe?